tsackton/taelgarverse/docs/gazetteer/western-green-sea/cymea/edge-of-echoes.md

 ---
-tags: [place, status/needswork/internal, status/stub]
+tags: [place, status/stub]
+dm_notes: important
+dm_owner: tim
 title: Edge of Echoes
 ---

-The Edge of Echoes are a cave complex on the Freccila River in the interior of Cymea, rumored to be a haunted place.
+The Edge of Echoes are a cave complex on the [Freccilia River](<./freccilia.md>) in the interior of the Cymean Peninsula, rumored to be a haunted place.